 Further, safeguards shall be established so that the Board's investment in both hardware and software achieves the benefits of technology and inhibits negative side effects.
 Accordingly, students shall be educated about appropriate online behavior including, but not limited to, using social media, which is defined in Bylaw 0100 - Definitions, to interact with others online; interacting with other individuals in chat rooms or on blogs; and, recognizing what constitutes cyberbullying, understanding cyberbullying is a violation of Board policy, and learning appropriate responses if they experience cyberbullying.
 Social media does not include sending or receiving e-mail through the use of District-issued e-mail accounts.
 Staff may use of District-approved social media platforms/sites in accordance with Policy 7544 - Use of Social Media and, pursuant to Policy 7540.02 - Staff and School Officials Use of Personal Communication Devices, may use web content, apps, and services for one-way communication with the District's constituents.
-Authorized staff may use District technology resources to access and use social media to increase awareness of District programs and activities, as well as to promote achievements of staff and students, provided the District Administrator approves, in advance, such access and use.
+Authorized staff may use District technology resources to access and use social media to increase awareness of District Administrator approves, in advance, such access and use.
 Use of District-approved social media platforms/sites for business-related purposes is subject to Wisconsin's public records laws and, as set forth in Policy 7544 - Use of Social Media, staff members are responsible for archiving their social media and complying with the District's record retention schedule.
 See Policy 8310 - Public Records and AG 8310A - Public Records.